Vishwa-03/Windows-Desktop-Application-for-Submission-Management/README.md

-# Windows Desktop Application for Submission Management
+# Windows Desktop Application for Submission Management (Slidely Task 2 - FrontEnd)

 This Windows desktop application allows users to create new submissions with name, email, phone number, GitHub link, and a stopwatch feature.
 It also provides functionality to view, edit, delete, and search submissions stored on a backend server.